Certified Mechanical Inspector

 Mechanical inspectors work in the manufacturing industry to ensure the proper function of parts and equipment.
 Day-to-day duties may include working with quality engineers, evaluating hardware documentation, inspecting products, measuring process performance, recording data, and preparing reports.
-Other tasks may include offering basic system support and performing products.
+Other tasks might include offering basic system support.

-The majority of mechanical inspectors work full-time during regular business hours, although some positions may require evening or weekend work.
-Depending on the workspace where inspections are to be completed, such inspectors may be exposed to chemicals, eye and skin irritants, and loud noises; precautionary gear and clothing are required.
-Work hours are shared between inspections of manufacturing plants and office hours, during which time they write up reports.
+The majority of mechanical inspectors work full-time during regular business hours, although some positions require evening or weekend work.
+Depending on the workspace where inspections are to be completed, inspectors might be exposed to chemicals, eye and skin irritants, and loud noises; precautionary gear and clothing are required.
+Work hours are shared between inspections of manufacturing plants and office hours, during which time mechanical inspectors write up reports.

 |Degree Field||Related technical field|

 |Experience||At least two years of experience is needed for certification|